-Under the Trump-Pence administration’s refusal policies, health care workers in the United States and around the globe would be able to deny patients services like birth control, abortion, and sterilization — and potentially even hormone therapy, HIV treatment, and HPV vaccines.
+The Trump-Pence administration’s refusal policies sought to empower health care workers in the United States and around the globe would be able to deny patients services like birth control, abortion, and sterilization — and potentially even hormone therapy, HIV treatment, and HPV vaccines.

 “My life was saved by an abortion.
 I live in a hugely religious town.
 [If] the nurses treating me had refused care to me, I would have died.”

-Under refusal policies, a patient might not learn that their provider has personal objections to certain health care services until after they've been denied care, placing their health at risk.
-A patient could be denied birth control simply because their pharmacist believes birth control is wrong.
+A patient might not learn that their provider has personal objections to certain health care services until after they've been denied care, placing their health at risk

 Background on Refusal Policies

-The refusal measure could compound existing barriers to health care faced by transgender patients — 29% of whom already report having been refused care due to their gender identity.Center for American Progress
+The refusal rule could compound existing barriers to health care faced by transgender patients — 29% of whom already report having been refused care due to their gender identity.Center for American Progress

 Ten of the nation’s top 25 health systems are Catholic-sponsored, which means they’re subject to religious restrictions on a patient’s access to health services including, abortion, birth control, and miscarriage management services.ACLU and MergerWatch Project

-Health care refusals disproportionately impact Black women, namely because Black women are more likely than white women to seek health care in Catholic hospitals with religious restrictions on care.Columbia Law School
+Health care refusal rules disproportionately impact Black women, namely because Black women are more likely than white women to seek health care in Catholic hospitals with religious restrictions on care.Columbia Law School